jpw-erigo/CT_dotNET/README.md

             double[] ctChanData = new double[numCTChans];
             int dataPeriodMsec = 100;      // Period between data points
-            int numPtsPerCTFile = 10;      // Number of points per channel per file int numBlocksPerSegment = 10;  // Number of blocks in each segment (set to 0 for no segment layer) int totNumSegments = 3;        // Total number of segments to keep (set to 0 to keep everything) String baseCTOutputFolder = ".\\CTdata\\CTdemo\\";
+            int numPtsPerCTFile = 10;      // Number of points per channel per file int numBlocksPerSegment = 10;  // Number of blocks in each segment (0 for no segment layer) int numSegmentsToKeep = 3;     // Number of segments to keep, older segment folders are trimmed (0 for no trim, keep all)
+            String baseCTOutputFolder = ".\\CTdata\\CTdemo\\";
             CTlib.CTwriter ctw =
-                new CTlib.CTwriter(baseCTOutputFolder, ctChanNames, numBlocksPerSegment, totNumSegments, true);
+                new CTlib.CTwriter(baseCTOutputFolder, ctChanNames, numBlocksPerSegment, numSegmentsToKeep, true);

             // To add a random element to chan2.csv Random rnd = new Random();